mail-de/mailheadercheck/README.md

 If there is no setting found in the config.yaml, dry-run is active by default.

-Additionally you can change the "dry_run" setting in each check individually.
+Additionally, you can change the "dry_run" setting in each check individually.
 With this you can either set "dry_run" globally to 1, and then individual checks to 0.
 Or the other way around.

 ### log_target